-The term “anchor” is typically applied to universities and hospitals, but municipal governments, community foundations, corporations, sports teams, and arts and cultural organizations can also behave as urban economic anchors.
+The term “anchor” is typically applied to universities and hospitals, but municipal governments, community foundations, corporations, sports teams, and arts and cultural organizations can also behave as local economic anchors.
 Anchor organizations play significant roles in their local economies due to purchasing power, real estate, employment, and a long-term interest in seeing their local communities thrive.
 Their history, relationships, institutional mission, and investments root them in their local communities.
 The sustainability of anchor organizations is inextricably linked to the vitality of their surrounding communities.
 It affects demand for their goods and services, employee attraction and retention, business operations and overall competitiveness.
 It is in an anchor’s interest, therefore, to build a strong, healthy local economy.

-ICIC’s Anchor Institution Strategic Framework defines seven strategies anchors use to accelerate urban economic revitalization.
+ICIC’s Anchor Institution Strategic Framework defines seven strategies anchors use to accelerate local economic revitalization.
 Anchor organizations that intentionally engage these seven strategies will produce measurable returns for both the community and the organization.

-ICIC drives inclusive economic prosperity in under-resourced communities though innovative research and programs to create jobs, income, and wealth for local residents.
+ICIC drives inclusive economic prosperity in under-resourced communities through innovative research and programs to create jobs, income, and wealth for local residents.

 PO Box 191297